In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 “Intentional infringement involves intentionally imitating something already patented, but what if it is to intentionally improve the patented technology?
 As a result, those who made the improvements see no infringement, but whether it constitutes infringement is decided by a judge,” he said.
 Different judges and different levels of the courts will have different conclusions — and a decision to impose five times the punitive damages on the infringer could be disastrous.
 “The consequences are unimaginable.
 Innovation may even take a blow,” he said.

 Follow-up on research and development on the basis of others’ patents is a conventional means for technological innovation, research and development, one judge who wished to remain anonymous told Caixin.
-Developers usually upgrade or replace their R&D when they know other people’s patented technology schemes, he said.
+Developers usually upgrade or replace their research and development when they know other people’s patented technology schemes, he said.
 If an accused infringer bears excessive damages, it will have a negative impact on incentives to innovate.

 Improving the efficiency of patent authorizations and reducing the waste of administrative and judicial resources has long been a problem that the industry hopes to solve, but the current draft amendment does not address these issues, experts say.